Welcome

 • Alternative funding mechanisms include third-party funding, CFAs, DBAs, and legal expenses insurance.

-• Third-party funding involves an external funder paying costs in exchange for a share of damages if the case succeeds.
+• Third-party funding involves an external funder paying costs in exchange for a share of damages if the case succeeds; funder liability for adverse costs may be capped but courts can depart from the cap.

-• CFAs are "no win, no fee" agreements with a capped success fee, payable by the client from damages.
+• CFAs are "no win, no fee" agreements with a capped success fee, payable by the client from damages, and must be in writing to be enforceable.

-• DBAs allow solicitors to take a percentage of damages as their fee, subject to statutory caps.
+• DBAs allow solicitors to take a percentage of damages as their fee, subject to statutory caps and compliance with the DBA Regulations 2013; hybrid DBAs are generally not permitted in civil litigation.

-• Legal expenses insurance may be BTE (before a dispute) or ATE (after a dispute), covering legal costs and sometimes adverse costs.
+• Legal expenses insurance may be BTE (before a dispute) or ATE (after a dispute), covering legal costs and sometimes adverse costs; clients have the right to choose their solicitor once proceedings are issued.

-• Solicitors must ensure funding arrangements comply with legal and ethical requirements, including independence, conflicts, and client information.
+• Solicitors must ensure funding arrangements comply with legal and ethical requirements, including independence, conflicts, confidentiality, and transparent client information about costs and risks.

 Key Terms and Concepts